-The Nobles alpine ski program consists of boys and girls varsity and junior varsity teams.
+The Nobles alpine ski program consists of boys’ and girls’ varsity and junior varsity teams.
 We compete weekly against eight other ISL schools, each squad vying for the league championship in this season-long competition.
-We also participate in the highly competitive Class A New England Championship field, skiing against 15 other schools located across the region.
+We also participate in the highly competitive Class A New England Championship field, skiing against 14 other schools located across the region.

 Philosophy and Expectations

-Improving one’s racing, working hard and having a lot of fun are the three most important missions of our program.
-Along with these goals is the priority to develop a consistently strong work ethic, approach and attitude to one’s skiing and racing.
-Given that we are both altitudinally and latitudinally challenged in eastern Massachusetts, we feel that we offer an incredibly focused, productive and successful program nonetheless.
-We are open to accomplished free skiers looking to learn how to race as well as to those who have already raced for many seasons and are looking to get more on-snow time during the week.
+Working hard, improving one’s racing and having a lot of fun are the three most important goals of our program.
+In doing so, we hope that each racer develops a consistently strong work ethic, approach and attitude towards their skiing and racing.
+Although we face altitudinal as well as latitudinal challenges in eastern Massachusetts, we feel that we offer an incredibly focused, productive and successful program, nevertheless.
+We are open to accomplished free skiers looking to learn how to race as well as to those who have already raced for many seasons and are looking to get more on-snow time during the week while experiencing team racing.

-Before the snow flies, the team works out with the strength and conditioning coach, spins, plays soccer, team handball and ultimate.
-We do tucks, we review ski tuning practices, we hold the Wall Sit Championship of the World and we do snow dances encouraging Ullr to come to New England early and often.
-The on-snow portion of the season usually kicks off with our New Year’s camp at Waterville Valley.
-The team spends 3 days on snow, freeskiing, doing drills, and training in gates.
-The second semester begins and everyone is psyched to begin the on-snow training and race portion of the season.
+Before the snow flies, the team works out with the strength and conditioning coach, spins, plays soccer, team handball and Ultimate.
+We do tucks, we review best ski tuning practices, we hold the Wall Sit Championship of the World and we do snow dances encouraging Ullr to come to New England early and often.
+The on-snow portion of the season usually kicks off with our holiday camp, held either before Christmas or after New Year’s depending how the calendar falls in a given year.
+The team spends three days on snow, free skiing, doing drills, and training in gates.
+Venues used the past few years have included Cannon, Waterville Valley and Okemo.
+In early January, the second semester begins and everyone is psyched to begin the competitive portion of the season.

-On Tuesdays, the team stays on campus and does a rotation consisting of a workout (cardio, plyometrics or yoga), video review and ski prep.
-Afterward, there is an optional team dinner and the kids are usually back on campus by 6:15.
+On Tuesdays, the team stays on campus and does a rotation consisting of a workout (cardio, plyometrics, yoga), video review and ski prep.
+Afterward, there is an optional team dinner and the team is usually back on campus by 6:15.

 On Wednesdays, we race each week at Nashoba, leaving campus at 2:00 and returning by 6:15.
-These races start around 3:00.
+These races usually start at 3:10.

-Most Thursdays and Fridays we train at Blue Hills in the afternoon.
-On those days we will return to campus by 6:00 and those participating in organized USSA race programs on the weekends are exempt from Friday training.
-The Fridays before the two long winter holiday weekends are also no-practice days for the entire team.
+Most Thursdays and Fridays we train in the afternoon at Blue Hills.
+On those days we will return to campus by 6:00 and those participating in organized USSA race programs on the weekends are exempt from Friday training sessions.
+The Fridays before the two long winter holiday weekends (Martin Luther King and Presidents’) are also no-practice days for the entire team.

-Fred Hollister has been teaching at Nobles and coaching the ski team for the past 22 seasons.
-Fred raced USSA at Mad River during high school and continued to race on the alpine team at Bowdoin (when they still had one…) for all four years he was there, captaining the team his senior year.
+Fred Hollister taught at Nobles for 24 years until his retirement in 2018.
+He continues to coach the ski team having just completed his 25th year at the helm.
+Fred raced USSA at Mad River Glen during high school and continued to race on the alpine team at Bowdoin for four years, captaining the team his senior year.